-The blue light generated from the light source of the QD display has a very high color purity, and the red and green QD that produces color by receiving the blue light also produces color light with high color purity.
+The blue light generated from the light source of the QD-OLED has a very high color purity, and the red and green QD that produces color by receiving the blue light also produces color light with high color purity.
 RGB with high color purity can express a broad range of colors.
-Therefore, the QD display has a very wide range of color expressions among current displays and can show colors closest to what we see with our eyes.
+Therefore, the QD-OLED has a very wide range of color expressions among current displays and can show colors closest to what we see with our eyes.

 Excellent viewing angle

 (Luminance ratio at the front side)

 Blue EL Self-Emission

 In general, light has a linearity, so when viewing the display, it affects the brightness or color depending on which angle you look at the screen.
 With the characteristic of QD that emits light uniformly in all directions, the QD-OLED provides optimal image quality by delivering uniform luminance and color regardless of viewing angle.